Ledgestone/AIToolkit/README.md

 - Create an example of how you would set up an AIProcess that automatically adjusts which LLM Model is used depending on the number of tokens in the prompt.
 - Create an AITool for interacting with a key/value store database
 - Create an AITool for creating and retrieving embeddings
+- Add the abililty to pass in Callables to the function, so it doesn't require executing code from a string